That-Cat-Vivo/Devcon-Final-Team-11/Game Design Doc (Team 11 - Devcon3).md

 To counteract this issue, I instead allowed the player to tilt the scenes gravity, in conjunction with the camera, to create the illusion of the maze actually tilting.
 After all, the forces of gravity are relative.
 To ensure the camera would have a smooth transition to the different tilt states, I had five recorded quaternions for the baseRotation, then tilting up, down, left, and right.
 I then had a Quaternion.Lerp between the current rotation and target rotation.
 The current rotation would then be continually updated to the resulting rotation, until it was practiacally the same as the target Lerp.
 This resulted in a smooth camera change.

+The tilt of gravity is affected by changing the X and Z axis forces respectively.
+The longer the player holds down the movement button, stronger gravity increases in that direction.
+The ball never passes terminal velocity due to the confined nature of the maze.

 # Citations